 After the excuse stage, the abuser goes into the “normal” behavior stage.
-In this stage, the abuser will look for all the possible means to regain control and keep the relationship in a perfect working condition.
+In this stage, the abuser will look for all the possible means to regain control and keep the relationship in perfect working condition.
 They will try and convince the victim for another chance.
-However, they exhibit guilt over their previous actions generally and they will promise never to do it again.
+However, they generally exhibit guilt over their previous actions and promise never to do it again.

 Stage 5: Fantasy and planning

 The abuser begins to look for a way to abuse again.
-In this stage, the abuser will start collating all the wrong doings and look for a way to make a victim pay.
-They will then create a plan to turn the fantasy into the real scene of abuse.
+In this stage, the abuser will start collating all the wrongdoings and look for a way to make a victim pay.
+They will then create a plan to turn the fantasy into a real abuse scene.